-If no DHCP server is present, see IP Address - Manual Configuration on page 55 for IP address and subnet mask, and Default Route/Gateway on page 57 for the default route.
+If no DHCP server is present, see Section 3.3.3, "IP Address - Manual Configuration" for IP address and subnet mask, and Section 3.3.4, "Default Route/Gateway" for the default route.

 2.3.5 DHCP Resilience

 Prerequisites

 It is possible to sustain network connectivity in case of DHCP server failure.
 If DHCP lease reuse is activated, the phone will keep its DHCP-based IP address even if the lease expires.
 To prevent address conflicts, the phone will send ARP requests in 5 second intervals.
 Additionally, it will send discovery messages periodically to obtain a new DHCP lease.